pods for primates : a catatogue of surfboards in australia since 1900

 ... the thing properly, it is excessively exciting sport.

-ONe of the girls, daughter of a chief, possessed the knack in great perfectin, and while dashing in with astonishing velocity - at least the rate of twenty miles the hour - she would spring buoyantly upon the board, and then maintain a pose on one leg, either kneeling or standing, with an a plomb - like security of balance, that would have raised the reputation of Ducrow!
+One of the girls, daughter of a chief, possessed the knack in great perfectin, and while dashing in with astonishing velocity - at least the rate of twenty miles the hour - she would spring buoyantly upon the board, and then maintain a pose on one leg, either kneeling or standing, with an a plomb - like security of balance, that would have raised the reputation of Ducrow!

 During the day every little idle imp and lounger about the town devote the time sporting in the surf; I have watched them for hours, a dozen of them perhaps in a group: their black heads set in a liquid frame of sparkling foam, half lost to view, as the wave subsides, then taken up by another, and borne on the unbroken ridge of a green roller, crossing and recrossing each other's tracks, shouting and laughing, until the moment before striking the coral strand, the boards are turned aside, and off they paddle again for another ride.